Cocoa: Co-Planning and Co-Execution with AI Agents: Lab Study Results

-Qualitative results based on think alouds and post-interviews showed that participants found various co-planning features provided by \system helped improve the steerability of the agent.
-Many thought that the ability to compose, edit, and rerun plan steps allowed them to better ``fine-tune'' the agent's outputs and their own research process.
-P1 was inspired to \textit{``use [plan steps] as building blocks''} to create a custom workflow.
-P7 and P15 both appreciated the ability to edit and rerun steps, which enabled them to quickly \textit{``organize thoughts and iterate on ideas''} (P7); P15, specifically, iterated on ``paper search'' step, reran it to cover papers from venues that they preferred, and was able to obtain more relevant final outputs with running the rest of the steps in the plan.
-Another strategy was ``backtracking'' to a specific step and editing it which P6 found to be much more helpful than digging through a chat conversation: \textit{``With chat, when it does something wrong there's not really an easy way to fix it because there's no concrete steps that it's following, whereas [with \textsc{Cocoa}], I can go back and be like, let me have it do something else here.''}
+Qualitative results based on think alouds and post-interviews suggest that \system was valuable not only because it enabled human-agent co-planning or co-execution, but because \textit{interleaving the two meant that co-execution outputs could be used to inform collaborative re-planning}.
+Rather than treating the plan as a static artifact, participants used co-execution to find interesting and potentially productive directions to steer the agent towards.
+For example, P7 and P15 both used outputs from agent steps as a signal to \textit{``organize thoughts and iterate on ideas''} (P7).
+P15 specifically iterated on an intermediate ``paper search'' step by re-executing it to cover papers from venues that they preferred.
+This led to subsequent plan updates that ultimately resulted in a more relevant final output.
+Similarly, P6 observed that ``backtracking'' to a specific step and editing it was more helpful than digging through a chat conversation: \textit{``With chat, when it does something wrong there's not really an easy way to fix it because there's no concrete steps that it's following, whereas [with \textsc{Cocoa}], I can go back and be like, let me have it do something else here.''}

-Besides iterating and steps by editing and rerunning them, we also observed participants adding and removing agent-suggested steps to improve the plans.
+Besides modifying intermediate steps, participants also added steps at the end of the plan to assign follow-up investigations, or deleted steps to sharpen the plan's focus.
 For example, P12 added a step at the end of their plan to have the agent suggest some potential next steps to pursue after seeing its paper summaries, while P5 removed a less relevant intermediate step on searching for papers related to autonomous vehicles to avoid distractions from this tangential topic.
+In general, iterative output evaluation and re-planning allowed participants to better ``fine-tune'' the agent's outputs and also their own research process---P1 likened their experience to using \textit{``[plan steps] as building blocks''} that they could mix and match to create a custom workflow.